MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/view-snapshots.md

 ---
-title: "Understand how to view snapshots for a forecast in Dynamics 365 Sales Insights | MicrosoftDocs"
+title: "View snapshots of a forecast (Sales Insights) | MicrosoftDocs"
-description: "Understand how to view snapshots for a forecast in Dynamics 365 Sales Insights" ms.date: 10/26/2020 ms.service: crm-online ms.custom: ms.topic: article
+description: "Use the see forecast grid history page to view snapshots of a forecast in Dynamics 365 Sales Insights." ms.date: 10/26/2020 ms.custom: ms.topic: article
 author: udaykirang